bertolinocastro/logbuch/README.md

 $ python3 -m pip install .
 ```

-_**Warning**_ _You may notice the last command may not work even after installing `python3.7` or higher.
+_**Warning:**_ _You may notice the last command may not work even after installing `python3.7` or higher.
 In order to solve that, just `export` prepending your newer python command to `PATH`.
 You may also create an alias or a symlink for it.
 There are many resources on the web to solve this problem._

 ## Configuration